Trustpilot

 The Numbers Don't Lie

-• Only 18% of marketers currently use GenAI for advanced tasks like audience building
+• Only 18% of marketers currently utilize generative AI for advanced tasks, such as audience building.

-The disconnect is real, but it's also solvable.
+This disconnect is significant but certainly solvable.

 The 2-Minute AI-Readiness Audit